UoEOCom/Welcome_Email/README.md

 -	Compound Statements
 These are areas where mistakes commonly occur, making it difficult for team members to follow your code or creates issues with adaptation (even for you!) later down the line.

 Please remember that your tutor is on hand to help you with your programming queries.
-You can learn a lot from other students as well as you all bring to the programme varying expertise from diverse educational and professional backgrounds.
+You can also learn a lot from other students as you all bring to the course varying expertise from diverse educational and professional backgrounds.